-The rotating camshaft activates the valves, which provide air and fuel to the cylinders and expel combustion gases to the exhaust system.
+The rotating camshaft activates the valves.
+Consequently, providing air and fuel to the cylinders.
+Also, expelling combustion gases to the exhaust system.

-Timing belts look similar to serpentine belt in appearance, only they typically have square teeth on the inside surface.
+The timing belt looks similar to a serpentine belt in appearance.
+In contrast, they typically have square teeth on the inside surface.

-One vehicle component often overlooked during routine maintenance is the engine timing belt.
+Also, Usually constructed of rubber reinforced with nylon.
+Consequently, One vehicle component often overlooked during routine maintenance; is the timing belt.

-The lucky motorist will only have the inconvenience of being stranded on the side of the road.
-On the other hand, the engine might suffer severe, if not catastrophic, damage to its internal components.
-Consequently, this potential disaster can be avoided easily and relatively inexpensively by replacing the timing belt within the required replacement interval.
+The lucky motorist will only have the inconvenience of being; stranded on the side of the road.
+On the other hand, the engine might suffer severe; if not catastrophic; damage to its internal components.
+As a result, this potential disaster can be avoided; easily and relatively inexpensively by replacing it.

 As a result, The timing belt is the critical link to ensure that these components don’t collide.